 The requirement to bring a counterclaim more commonly occurs in the context of a taxpayer-filed Trust Fund Recovery Penalty (TFRP) refund action.
 If the taxpayer does not pay the calculated sum in full, the United States will file a counterclaim with its answer seeking to limit the outstanding TFRP balance to judgment.
 Through filing third-party lawsuits in the same action, the United States may often join other parties about which similar TFRP assertions were rendered with regard to the same employer.

 A lawsuit is initiated when a complaint is filed with the court.
-The complainant shall serve a copy of the complaint, followed by a summons, to each party identified as a defendant in the suit to comply with requirements of Process Service.
+The complainant shall serve a copy of the complaint, followed by a summons, to each party identified as a defendant in the suit to comply with requirements of District of Columbia Process Service.

-Each jurisdiction has rules regarding the appropriate service of process.
+Each jurisdiction has rules regarding the appropriate District of Columbia Process Service.
 Generally, the service of summons allows for the jurisdiction of the relevant court on them.
-The individual is thus subject to the jurisdiction, provided that the state where the district court is located has been joined under federal rules and has served the documents within a hundred miles from the place where the summons was issued or when a federal statute authorizes such Process Service.
-If under federal rule, however, personal jurisdiction can be established if the defendant is not subject to general jurisdiction in any state court and if such exercise of jurisdiction is consistent with the Process Service laws of the United States.
+The individual is thus subject to the jurisdiction, provided that the state where the district court is located has been joined under federal rules and has served the documents within a hundred miles from the place where the summons was issued or when a federal statute authorizes such District of Columbia Process Service.
+If under federal rule, however, personal jurisdiction can be established if the defendant is not subject to general jurisdiction in any state court and if such exercise of jurisdiction is consistent with the District of Columbia Process Service laws of the United States.

 The complaint can be served on the respondent by sending it via certified mail to the respondent’s last known address.
-Where delivery is made by certified mail, proof of Process Service would be the returned post office confirmation properly signed by the respondent.
+Where delivery is made by certified mail, proof of District of Columbia Process Service would be the returned post office confirmation properly signed by the respondent.

-If the service by certified mail is not accepted by the respondent or has been undelivered, service will then be proceeded via first-class mail to comply with Process Service.
-The respondent would be deemed served upon mailing if the service is forwarded to the respondent at the respondent’s last known address as decided
+If the service by certified mail is not accepted by the respondent or has been undelivered, service will then be proceeded via first-class mail to comply with District of Columbia Process Service.
+The respondent would be deemed served upon mailing if the service is forwarded to the respondent at the respondent’s last known address as decided.

-[4.0] RESPONSIBILITY OF THE IRS TO PRESERVE ESI FOR SUBPOENAS
+RESPONSIBILITY OF THE INTERNAL REVENUE SERVICE TO PRESERVE Electronically Processed information FOR SUBPOENAS

 Although electronically processed information (ESI) has long been open to discovery, the Federal Rules of Civil Procedure (FRCP) were updated in 2006 to contain direct references to and criteria for ESI discovery.
 The Tax Court Rules were revised in January 2010 to provide nearly identical clauses about ESI.
 The Office of Chief Counsel has provided guidance to IRS lawyers about how to proceed with the revised electronic discovery laws.
 To meet with electronic subpoena discovery applications, the Internal Revenue Service (IRS) must protect electronically stored information (ESI) if litigation has begun or is fairly expected.